jamescherti/pathaction/README.md

 This tool is for software developers who manage multiple projects across diverse ecosystems and want to eliminate the cognitive load of switching between different build tools, environment configurations, and deployment methods.
 With Pathaction, you just run one single command on any file and trust that it gets handled correctly.

 If this tool helps your workflow, please show your support by **⭐ starring pathaction on GitHub** to help more software developers discover its benefits.

-- Requirements: Python
-- Editor plugins: If you use **Emacs**, you can use the [pathaction.el](https://github.com/jamescherti/pathaction.el) package to execute the `pathaction` command-line tool directly from within Emacs.
-There is also a **Vim** plugin: [vim-pathaction](https://github.com/jamescherti/vim-pathaction))

 ### Example